OliverWisn/alien_invasion/README.md

-share the code you wrote for the exercises in the book to show people what you have learned", but he give me one stipulation, I quote, "as long as you're not trying to create a learning resource based largely on the material from this book.
+share the code you wrote for the exercises in the book to show people what you have learned", but he give me one stipulation, I quote, "as long as you're not trying to create a learning resource based largely on the material from this book".
 So please don't create a learning resource from this material.
 Requirements: python 3.7 - rest in requirements.txt .